0x67757300/uHTTP/README.md

-# µHTTP - Pythonic web development
+# µHTTP - Stupid web development

-µHTTP emerged from the need of a **simple** web framework.
+µHTTP emerged from the need of a simple web framework.
 It's great for micro-services, small applications, AND monolithic monsters.

-_In µHTTP there is no hidden logic.
-Everything is what it seems._

 ### Why

 - Stupid simple, seriously, there are maybe 15 lines of "real" code in it. _No external dependencies._
 - Extremely modular, entire extensions can just follow the simple App pattern.
-- Very flexible, because of decisions like being able to raise Responses.
+- Very flexible, you can even raise responses.
-- Quite fast, because it doesn't do much.
+- Quite fast, because size matters.
 - Great learning device.

 [The rant.](https://lobste.rs/s/ukh5id/uhttp_pythonic_web_development#c_9jln1d)